thehui87/Learning-Godot/tutorial_vector_math.md

 Seems Snake is safe so far.

-### Siding with Normal Vectors
+### Siding with Unit Vectors

 Ok, so now we know that dot product between two vectors will let us know if they are looking towards the same side, opposite sides or are just perpendicular to each other.

-This works the same with all vectors, no matter the magnitude so **normal vectors** are not the exception.
-However, using the same property with normal vectors yields an even more interesting result, as an extra property is added:
+This works the same with all vectors, no matter the magnitude so **unit vectors** are not the exception.
+However, using the same property with unit vectors yields an even more interesting result, as an extra property is added:

 * If both vectors are facing towards the exact same direction (parallel to each other, angle between them is 0°), the resulting scalar is **1**.
 * If both vectors are facing towards the exact opposite direction (parallel to each other, but angle between them is 180°), the resulting scalar is **-1**.

-This means that dot product between normal vectors is always between the range of 1 and -1.
+This means that dot product between unit vectors is always between the range of 1 and -1.
 So Again..
 * If their angle is **0°** dot product is **1**.
 * If their angle is **90°**, then dot product is **0**.
 * If their angle is **180°**, then dot product is **-1**.

 Uh.. this is oddly familiar.. seen this before.. where?

-Let's take two normal vectors.
+Let's take two unit vectors.
 The first one is pointing up, the second too but we will rotate it all the way from up (0°) to down (180° degrees)..

 <p align="center"><img src="images/tutovec8.png"></p>